 “Grace is given to heal the spiritually sick, not to decorate spiritual heroes”

-There exists a mentality among Christian believers where our faith grants us a plethora of nice things.
-This concept tells us that material possessions are a sign of favor.
-If we just have enough faith, we will live in a land of wonder and grace and blessings.
+There exists a mentality among Christian believers where our faith will somehow grant us a pile of ‘nice things.’
+This concept tells us that material possessions are a sign of His blessing.
+If we just have enough faith, we will truly live in a land of wonder, grace and material blessings.

 Doing missions work in a very poor town in Mexico, I was horrified to find this twist.
 (I had thought that it wouldn’t really work among the desperate.)
-But an especially virulent type was working in the hearts of my brothers and sisters.
-They grabbed this idea that since they followed God that soon they could count on special favors from Him.
+But an especially virulent type was working in the hearts of some of my brothers and sisters.
+They latched on to this idea that since they followed God that soon they could count on special favors from Him.
 (Like a car, electricity, running water.)
 Some ‘converted’ just to get these things from God!
 I refuse to judge them, since I see a variation of this in my own life.

-From their cardboard shacks, they would generate a special favor from the Lord.
-It came as a relief to me that there were some believers, who over time, began to see that grace was not a reward, and material blessings could not be manipulated in this way.
-God’s grace would not make them wealthy.
+From their cardboard shacks, they could somehow generate a special favor from the Lord.
+It came as a relief to me that there were some believers, who over time, began to see that grace was really an undeserved gift; material blessings could never come in this way.
+God’s grace alone would make them wealthy!

 “The heart is deceitful above all things,